vladimir-efimov/topjava_graduation/README.md

 ## REST API

+Application runs on port 8081 to avid conflict with Tomcat.
-Unfortunately Swagger doesn't work with Jakarta.
-So currently REST API can be picked up from curl_test.sh.
+Application supports Swagger V3 API available at http://localhost:8081/swagger-ui/index.html Examples of usages also could be picked up from curl_test.sh.

 ## Notes on business logic